Advising at Orientation

 Registration at Orientation

-After you’ve completed the orientation program and met with your advisor, you can register.
-The orientation program will have computer labs for you to use and staff around to help you.
+After you’ve completed the orientation program and met with your advisor, you can register for classes.* The orientation program will have computer labs for you to use and staff will be available to help you.

 Students, please log onto your MyNIU to verify your eligibility to register.
 If you choose to come to orientation before your eligibility to register, you will not be able to register at orientation.